DipeshRaval/voting/README.md

 - After create a ballot paper admin can add a voter inside a election.
 For add a voter inside election we have to provide a Voter ID also a Password for voter.

 - After adding a voter we can launch a election.
-When we launch an election then the election will live on public url on which the voter can vote it.
+When we launch an election then the election will live on public url on which the voter can vote it by provide a credentials.

 - When election is launched at that time admin can not modify a ballot paper but it can add and a modify a voter list.